I'll Trade (A Million Bucks)

-"I'll Trade (A Million Bucks)" is the lead single by the R&B singer Keith Sweat featuring former label-mate Lil' Mo from Sweat's seventh album, Didn't See Me Coming (2000).
-The song was solely written by Mo and featured production by Sweat, Barry Salter and Jules Bartholomew.
+"I'll Trade (A Million Bucks)" is a song by American R&B singer Keith Sweat featuring Lil' Mo.
+Written by the latter and produced by Sweat along with Barry Salter and Jules Bartholomew, it was recorded for his seventh album, Didn't See Me Coming (2000).
 An autotuned remix produced by Walter "Mucho" Scott was released to vinyl pressings and appeared on Sweat's album as an interlude in the form of a snippet.
-A music video for the single was directed by J. Jesses Smith and premiered on BET in late September 2000.

-In 2005, the song served as a sample for R&B singer Jhené Aiko's song, "Right Here," from the Disney Channel soundtrack, The Proud Family (2005).

 Background

 Sweat confirmed in an interview with Billboard that the concept behind the song was self-explanatory as given in the song's title.
 He further explained, "I'll trade whatever I have to have somebody who's down with me for me.
 That person doesn't have to have a million bucks.
 It pertains to anybody who has just a little something."
 In addition, Sweat was in talks to release an international remix featuring South African songstress Lebo Mathosa, however it was never released.
 At the time of its recording, the South African press revealed that Mathosa had recorded her vocals in a Johannesburg studio and sent it off to the US for final mixing.